 - In a small bowl, mix olive oil, chicken broth, salt, paprika, allspice, oregano and juice of two lemons.
 Pour over the chicken and top with lemon slices.

-- Bake uncovered in the oven for 55 minutes to 1 hour until the chicken is fully cooked (thermometer registers at 165°F) and the potatoes are soft.
+- Cover with aluminum foil and bake in the oven for 50 minutes.
+Uncover and bake for 50 more minutes until the chicken is fully cooked (thermometer registers at 165°F) and the potatoes are soft.

 - You can make this recipe in a rimmed sheet pan or a 9x13 baking pan.
 Make sure that the sauce is not coming up to the edges.